Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Methodology

-Figure~\ref{fig:Unet architecture} sketches the U-Net architecture we apply.
+Fig.~\ref{fig:Unet architecture} sketches the U-Net architecture we apply.
 Each input physical field is a separate input channel, and the U-Net's topology remains the same for different combinations of input physical fields.
-The training loss function is the standard point-wise $L_2$.
-More implementation details and design considerations are provided in Supporting Information Text S1 and the production codes are provided in \citeA{han_wang_2025_17525907}.
+The training loss function is the standard point-wise \ch{$L_1$}.
+More implementation details and design considerations are provided in Supporting Information Text S1 and in the production codes\ch{ of \citeA{han_wang_2026_19829961}, which include a notebook illustrating the architectural details, data pipeline, and training strategy.}

-For each combination of input data, we re-initialize the U-Net with random kernel values and re-train it ten times.
-The statistics recorded in Supplemental Information Text S2 show that for each Configuration of input data discussed in this work, the ten re-trained U-Nets show negligible variation.
-In the main text, for simplicity, under each configuration of input data, we arbitrarily choose one out of the ten re-trained U-Nets, and only report on the outputs from that one U-Net.
+For each combination of input data, we re-initialize the U-Net with random kernel values and retrain it ten times.
+The statistics recorded in Supplemental Information Text S2 show that for each Configuration of input data discussed in this work, the ten retrained U-Nets show negligible variation.
+In the main text, for simplicity, under each configuration of input data, we \ch{make the arbitrary choice of picking the first (in terms of computational clock) trained} out of the ten retrained U-Nets, and only report on the outputs from that one U-Net.